Tv0123/CSGO-EXTERNAL-CHEAT/README.md

 ﻿# 🛰 About
 External Cheat by Tv0123.
 Shout out to Cazz, his tutorials helped a bunch!

+## 🗿 Disclaimer
+I am not responsible for anything that happens when you use this software, dont cheat on your main even though this is UD.
+Also **Do not redestribute this cheat as your own or change people for it!**

 ## 🌌 Setup
 - downlaod Latest Version from Releases
 - dissable all Anti Virus'